breadboard-ai/breadboard/packages/breadboard/docs/nodes.md

   .wire("prompt->text", llm);
 ```

-wbich behaves like this (note that we now pass a `Board` to `lambda` and that `template` is passed as input to that board via wires into the `lambda` node instead of being directly wired).
+Which behaves like this (note that we now pass a `Board` to `lambda` and that `template` is passed as input to that board via wires into the `lambda` node instead of being directly wired).

 ```js
 const template = board.passthrough({ template: "{{foo}}: {{bar}}"});